 Dornoch War Memorial

-I bought some food and sat on a bench between cathedral castle to eat it.
+Having acquired some food on my journey through Dornoch, I sat on a bench between cathedral castle to eat it.
 Then, when suitably refreshed, I made my way further up Castle Street to see if I could find the road that would take me out of Dornoch.